Miguel Cabrera Preview, Player Props: Tigers vs. Guardians

 - Cabrera has had a hit in 44 of 71 games this year (62.0%), including multiple hits 12 times (16.9%).

-- In 71 games played this year, he has hit a homer in only two of them.
+- In 71 games played this season, he has hit a homer in just two of them.

-- Cabrera has picked up an RBI in 16 games this season (22.5%), with more than one RBI in four of those contests (5.6%).
+- Cabrera has driven home a run in 16 games this year (22.5%), including more than one RBI in 5.6% of his games.

 - He has scored a run in 15 of 71 games so far this year.